 We also found that here was no bias any longer towards specific language families in the residual variance of our final model.
 The three linguistic distance measures and their interactions with age reduced remaining variance across language backgrounds to a random pattern, corroborating the validity of our model.
 Including lexical, morphological, and phonological distances together increased the explained variance of our models with a factor three to four across all four language skills (see Table S4).
 Each distance measure also had its unique contribution across all four language skills either as main effect or as an interaction with age of arrival, though in various ways.
 Lexical distance had comparable effects across skills.
 Main effects of morphological distance were significant for speaking and writing while interaction effects were stronger for reading and listening.
 Phonological distance showed strongest effects for speaking.
 Although in varying strengths, the separate distance effects remain present across age and language skills.
 These findings are in line to Schepens et al., (2020), which focused on speaking only.

-We conclude that a higher age is associated with an increase in linguistic distance effects.
+We conclude that a higher age leads to an increase of linguistic distance effects.
 Learning a dissimilar language at older age requires significantly more cognitive resources and learning effort than either dissimilarity or high age alone.
 In other words, a similar language background compensates (partly) for cognitive aging while a dissimilar language background amplifies it.
 This effect is robust across language skills and linguistic distance measures.
-The role of prior knowledge in age-related decline can thus be studied by looking at interactions between learnability measures such as linguistic distance and age-related decline.

 Societally, adult immigrants typically learn an Ln through a mixture of immersion and instruction.
-Educational institutions need to understand that learning a new language can be a more demanding task when there are larger degrees of learning difficulties resulting from linguistic distance in combination with higher age.
-These difficulties make it necessary to invest in professional support to set up L1-tailored educational programs, supplemented by the possibility of individual language learning trajectories.
+Educational institutions need to understand that learning a new language can be a more demanding task when there are heavier learning difficulties resulting from linguistic distance in combination with higher age.
+These difficulties make it necessary to invest in professional support to set up L1-tailored educational programs, supplemented by the availability of individual language learning trajectories.

 References